US Cups to Imperial (UK) Cups Converter

 Multiply US cup amounts by 0.83 to get Imperial cups

-Or better yet: 1 US cup = 237ml, measure precisely
+Or better yet: 1 US cup = 237ml, measure precisely with a liquid measuring cup

 For UK Recipes in the US: